Antix-Development/WebPlus/README.md

 I really enjoy creating web applications using HTML, CSS, and JavaScript.

-These *"web apps"* are fantastic but they have no access to the local file system, because of security.
+Sadly *"web apps"* have no access to the local file system, because of security.
 This issue can be solved by using currently available frameworks, so I tried a bunch of them, [ElectronJS](https://www.electronjs.org/), [NWjs](https://nwjs.io/), [CEFSharp](https://cefsharp.github.io/), [Tauri](https://tauri.app/), and [Neutralino](https://neutralino.js.org/).

-Because some of them created gigantic distributions (90Mb+) and others had unresolvable issues, I just decided to write my own..
+Some of them created gigantic distributions (90Mb+) and others had unresolvable issues, so I just decided to write my own..
 WebPlus.

 WebPlus was created for my own personal use and is publicly availabe in case anyone finds it interesting or of use.
-It does *not* strive to compete with any established more advanced frameworks that provide similar functionality, and comparing WebPlus to other mature frameworks is like comparing an abacus with an electronic calculator.
+It does *not* strive to compete with other framework that provide similar functionality, and comparing WebPlus to other frameworks is like comparing an abacus with an electronic calculator.

-WebPlus is also just for Windows because I don't have any Apple or Linux stuff, sorry.
+WebPlus is also only works with Windows because I don't have any Apple or Linux stuff, sorry.

 If you create something using WebPlus, please let me know, I'd love to see what you do with it.
 Maybe you would also consider [buying me a coffee](https://www.buymeacoffee.com/antixdevelu) :coffee: